 "We can't," he manages, his voice husky and low.
 He clears his throat.
 "We can't do this."

 To hell with can't, Rory thinks.
-She's been deprived too long, been lifeless even longer, and the feel of Jess pressing hard against her jeans and evidence of his clear arousal is the first thing that's made her feel even close to alive in a long time.
+She's been deprived too long, been lifeless even longer, and the feeling of Jess pressing hard against her jeans and the evidence of his clear arousal is the first thing that's made her feel even close to alive in a long time.
 She thinks she needs this, consequences be damned.

 So she pulls her top over her head, revealing a red lace bra framing breasts he hasn't seen since they were seventeen.
 She hops off the counter and closes the distance between them once again, pushing him down into a kitchen chair.